www.JustLocal.com.au

 Mains power meter

 This is a lower cost power meter.
 The smaller display is harder to read, but since you'll only want a meter to measure devices once, this unit will pay for itself many times over.
-This unit helped me to reduce my electricity bill by over 50%.
-Our last electricity bill was 6.85kWh per day which is about 40% of the average for a family of four.

 Watts: Enter the watt rating for the appliance.
 For a light this is found on the light.
 For more complex items such as the standby power used by a television, you will need a device to measure the power.